aspnetboilerplate/sample-blog-module/README.md

 * Add [DependsOn(typeof(AbpSampleBlogEntityFrameworkModule))] for your EntityFramework module/project (OPTIONAL).
 * Add [DependsOn(typeof(AbpSampleBlogWebModule), typeof(AbpSampleBlogEntityFrameworkModule))] for your Web module/project.

-Bote: OPTIONAL steps are not required in order to run web application.
+Note: OPTIONAL steps are not required in order to run web application.
 These dependencies just force initialize orders of modules.

 ### Run migrations
 Run EntityFramework migrations to create database schema for blog module.